 Several approaches have been proposed to deal with the problem of long latencies in global physical chip interconnects in SoC design.
 One is a family of latency insensitive protocols (LIP) as in [5], where all modules are encapsulated with control logic blocks and possibly relay stations on the interconnects to make these interconnect delays transparent to the actual IPs.
-Another is to create packet based networks on a chip (NoC)s, also targeted at interconnect latencies [9].
+Another is to create packet based Networks on a Chip (NoC)s, also targeted at interconnect latencies [9].

-However, designing the composition of IPs necessitate a refinement based design flow.
+However, designing the composition of IPs necessitates a refinement based design flow.
 In such a design flow, a synchronous model [10] of the system can be built where all interconnect latencies are assumed to be negligible.
-This follows from the synchrony hypothesis used in clock-synchronous hardware design, namely, communication latencies are negligible.
+This follows from the synchrony hypothesis used in clocksynchronous hardware design, where, computation and communication latencies are negligible.
 From this synchronous model, necessary refinements are made to the design to render the design latency insensitive (LI).
 The correctness criteria is that the LI design be latency equivalent to the synchronous design.
-Informally, latency equivalence has to be first defined on signal pairs and then to process/system pairs.
 Two signals are said to be latency equivalent if the sequence of valid or informative events on the two signals are identical.
-In other words, if an observer observes the order of events on two signals, then discounting 'empty' events, the two signals will look the same.
-Since processes can be thought of as consumer and producer of events on signals, the same notion can be extended to systems, Two system models are latency equivalent if their outputs are latency equivalent given both are subjected to the same (or latency equivalent) input sequences.
-Latency equivalence is formally defined in the preliminary definitions Section IV.
+In other words, if an observer observes the order of events on two signals, while discounting 'empty' events, the two signals will look the same.
+Since processes can be thought of as consumer and producer of events on signals, the same notion can be extended to systems.
+Two system models are latency equivalent if their outputs are latency equivalent given both are subjected to the same (or latency equivalent) input sequences.
+Latency equivalence is formally defined in the preliminary definitions in Section IV.

 There are many ways one can ensure correctness of LIPs, and LI systems.
 Dynamic validation can be used to show that a system using LI techniques is latency equivalent to the completely synchronous model of the system which assumes zero delay communication.
-Although dynamic validation is appropriate for flushing out protocol design errors, such validation only covers for certain input sequences.
+Although dynamic validation is appropriate for flushing out protocol design errors, such validation only covers certain input sequences.
 Therefore, formal verification is a more desirable validation mechanism.
 In order to formally verify such protocols, the LI system as well as the synchronous idealization have to be modeled formally, and the latency equivalence has to be captured as a formal property.
 However, our experience is that model checking is very resource consuming [11].
 Another way to confirm the correctness of such an implementation is to mathematically formalize it, as done in [5].
 But mathematically proving the equivalence of two systems is a challenging task and not beyond mistakes.
 It requires complex mathematical proofs that are not straightforward to follow by others who want to confirm them, hence every new variation of LIPs cannot be validated easily using mathematical proof techniques.
 The best way is to provide designers with an easy to use framework to model and validate their protocols.

 In this work, we propose a framework for validation of such systems.
 We target formal verification as well as simulation based techniques to verify the LI systems in our framework.
 For formal verification, we use the SPIN model checker to verify the correctness of an LI system, whereas for the simulation based technique, we use a functional programming based technique to validate the LI system.
-We contrast the two techniques and find that the SML based simulation for validation is a more convenient way to validate the framework, especially for debugging the early versions of the protocols.
+We compare and contrast the two techniques and find that the SML based simulation for validation is a more convenient way to validate the protocols, especially for debugging the early versions of the protocols.